 - Immediate vacancies

 - I currently have spaces for all age ranges however I fill up over the summer leading up to September, so book well in advance!
-I am open on Tuesdays, Wednesdays and Thursdays from 9am to 6pm (on Thursdays I close at 5pm).
+I am open on Mondays, Tuesdays, Wednesdays and Thursdays from 9am to 6pm (on Thursdays I close at 5pm).
 If you need an earlier morning start, this might be possible on some days.

 - Date updated